jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 The "allowed when not preferred" client control states that a client may decide where to store a resource when no collection explicitly wants to store the resource.
 The collections that want to explicitly save a resource are those collections that would save a resource, but do not have the save condition (@sec:save-condition) "only stored when not redundant".
 The idea here is that that save condition is only used for those collections that are a last resort to saving a resource automatically.
-A client can in this case see this last resort option and perform a better one.
+A client can in this case see this last resort option and perform a more suitable action.

 ==== Allowed When Not Claimed